General Information

 Girder | Timber transverse beam |

-The hanger cables are also connected to the barrier cables by U-bolt clamps and plates; the hanger cable shown above lies along a straight axis.
-Figure 3 shows a further hanger cable.
+The hangers are also connected to the barrier cables by U-bolt clamps and frame plates.
+Figures 3 and 4 show two further hangers.

 What are the main consequences?

-The spanning cables are marked by the numbers.
+The wire ropes are indicated by the numbers.